 Mountain Laurel (Kalmia latifolia) is a broadleaf evergreen that grows and flowers well in full sun to part shade, making it a versatile shrub in the landscape.
 The broad, dark green leaves provide interest all year long.
 In spring, clusters of cup-shaped flowers open in the shades of white, pink, and red.
 It's a favorite of bees and butterflies.

 The shrub grows naturally in the filtered light under tall deciduous trees such as oak and maple, especially near a wet, swampy area.
-It flowers best, though, with more sun in an open landscape, but the leaves may turn a yellow-green color in full sun.
+It flowers best, though, with more sun in an open landscape, but the leaves may turn yellow-green in full sun.

 Growing Conditions and General Care